paceco/pi-proto/readme.md

 	- gulp-livereload module
 	- express module
 2. Revert gulpfile.js to match the standard [pi-boot](https://github.com/paceco/pi-boot)
+3. Move the entire assets folder into the working level of the project, if you're not sure where this is, ask a teammate.
-3. The `assets/souce/template` folder can remain for reference purposes but should ultimately be removed as markup is integrated into the proper templates.
+4. The `assets/souce/template` folder can remain for reference purposes but should ultimately be removed as markup is integrated into the proper templates.